-Wet digestion is likely employed.
-Anaerobic process is likely mesophilic, occurring at around 30-40 °C. At this temperature range, the ideal retention time is 30-40 days.
+Wet digestion will likely be employed.
+Anaerobic process will is likely be mesophilic, occurring at around 30-40 °C. At this temperature range, the ideal retention time is 30-40 days.

-The anaerobic digester was intended to accommodate wastes generated by the maximum number of pigs the farm could house (20,000 heads) and capture enough biogas to run the Project's facilities with a net energy requirement of zero.
+The anaerobic digester was designed to accommodate wastes generated by the maximum number of pigs the farm could house (80,000 heads) and capture enough biogas to run the Project's facilities with a net energy requirement of zero.
 Once the construction of the WWTF is completed, an assessment of the system's performance will be undertaken to determine operational parameters and outputs.
 Results will be presented in the succeeding version of this ESMP.
 The design and layout of the WWTFs are in the construction plans in Appendix A.